What Color To Paint a House With a Green Roof?

 Turning your home into a testament to your contribution to the environment is possible by going for a greenroof.
 And it’s actually more than just an eco-friendly decision but can also be an aesthetically pleasing choice.
 The key is to know what colors to match with your roof.

-Also known as a vegetated or a living roof, a green rooftop makes use of vegetation and plants to cover the surface.
-The greenery is incorporated into the roof’s design and this can be done either partially or completely on top of a waterproof area that’s complete with insulation and drainage.
-See the types of eco roofs here.
+Also known as a vegetated or a living roof, a these makes use of vegetation and plants to cover the surface.
+The greenery is incorporated into the design and this can be done either partially or completely on top of a waterproof area that’s complete with insulation and drainage.

 • Contribute to the fight against climate change by absorbing Co2